Spark plug cap replacement

 To ensure a secure and moisture proof connection, do the following when replacing the cap.

 - Remove the old cap.

 - Use RTV cement (blue, black, or gray) to thoroughly coat the last inch of the wire.
-Using your finger, put a glob of RTV in the wire opening of the boot.
+Using your finger, put a blob of RTV in the wire opening of the boot.

 - Insert the wire in the boot until it contacts the threaded spike at the end.
 Push firmly on the wire and twist the boot about 4-6 times in order to screw the threaded spike into the wire.
 When it is completely screwed in, you will feel a little bit of resistance.
 DO NOT CONTINUE TO SCREW THE CAP ONTO THE WIRE!

 - Use the nylon tie to squeeze the rubber boot onto the wire.
 Using a double wrap of the tie will ensure good contact.